alikerr/alikerr.github.io/content/english/grex/_index.md

 As of Sep 14, 2022, Grex is using UManitoba network.
 We have decommissioned the old WG and BCNET network that was used for about 11 years.
 Now, the DNS names use **hpc.umanitoba.ca** instead of the previous name **westgrid.ca**

-On Grex, we have multiple login nodes:
+On Grex, there are multiple login nodes:

 * __Bison__: bison.hpc.umanitoba.ca
 * __Tatanka__: tatanka.hpc.umanitoba.ca